 What does U3A Bendigo offer its members?

-- Courses, which may be short or long, range from formal language studies through to fun pursuits
+- Activities, which may be short or long, range from formal language studies through to fun pursuits

-- All courses are run during the day for the convenience of members at a range of venues within the Greater Bendigo area
+- All Activities are run during the day for the convenience of members at a range of venues within the Greater Bendigo area

-- Some Convenors are retired academics but members who have acquired knowledge and skills are encouraged to teach a course in their specialty
+- Some Convenors are retired academics but members who have acquired knowledge and skills are encouraged to teach an Activity in their specialty

 - Many Convenors are also participants in other classes